 “After Rana Plaza and other disasters, human rights groups, unions and some companies and investors have seen how important transparency is for preventing abuses and for efforts at accountability,” said Ben Vanpeperstraete, lobby and advocacy coordinator at the Clean Clothes Campaign International Office.
 “Companies need to put transparency into practice to show that they respect human rights and decent working conditions.”

 In its Follow the Thread: The Need for Supply Chain Transparency in the Garment and Footwear Industry report, the coalition reveals how transparency is an important tool for promoting corporate accountability for garment workers’ rights in global supply chains.
 It allows workers and labor and human rights advocates to alert companies to rights abuses in their supplier factories.
 Disclosures also allow supplier factories to address human rights abuses more quickly.

-Of the 72 companies contacted, 17 will be in full alignment with the pledge standards by December 2017.
-They include Adidas, ASICS, ASOS, C&A, Clarks, Cotton On Group, Esprit, G-Star RAW, H&M, Hanesbrands, Levis, Lindex, New Look, Next, Nike, Patagonia, and Pentland Brands.
+Of the 72 companies contacted, 17 — Adidas, ASICS, ASOS, C&A, Clarks, Cotton On Group, Esprit, G-Star RAW, H&M, Hanesbrands, Levis, Lindex, New Look, Next, Nike, Patagonia, and Pentland Brands — will be in full alignment with the pledge standards by December 2017.
 Brands such as John Lewis, Marks and Spencer, Tesco, Gap and Mountain Equipment Co-op adhere to transparency practices that fall just short of the pledge standards.

 Mango, Forever21, Primark, Inditex, and 21 others, did not make a commitment to publish supplier factory information.